FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Translation_table_concepts.md

 ## Default translation tables

-By default, Transfer CFT{{< TransferCFT/componentshortname  >}} provides 4 internal ASCII/EBCDIC translation
+By default, {{< TransferCFT/axwayvariablesComponentShortName  >}} provides 4 internal ASCII/EBCDIC translation
 tables, two for each transfer direction.
 These tables are bijective.
 These correspond loosely to translation between code pages EBCDIC 1047 and ASCII 437, with some small differences.

 ## Create a new translation table